hitchtest/hitch/docs/plugins/celery.rst

 .. note::

-    This documentation applies to the latest version of hitchpython: version 0.3.5
+    This documentation applies to the latest version of hitchpython.

 Install the hitch python package::